chrismhodgson/nextjs-pfrac/data/_pages/competitions/parkrun-competition.md

 You will get one _tourist point_ for each different event (ie different location) you run during the year.
 This includes the set parkruns and the points will be added automatically.

-There have, in the past, been points for volunteering.
-However, parkrun have restructured their results pages and are no longer providing information on how many times parkrunners have volunteered each year, only totals, so this has had to be dropped.
-However, members are strongly encouraged to keep volunteering anyway, as parkrun is totally dependent on volunteers.